Part 40: UART Driver Template — Zero-Size Abstraction and Compile-Time Dispatching

 5

-In our code, the four static inline members each have their own responsibilities:
+In our code, four static inline members each perform their duties:

-All are stored in the BSS segment, occupying no heap space and requiring no dynamic allocation.
+All are stored in the BSS segment, occupy no heap space, and require no dynamic allocation.

-We first saw if constexpr in the LED tutorial—used to select different GPIO port clock enable macros at compile time.
-In the UART driver, if constexpr appears three times, all following the same pattern: selecting different hardware operations based on the template parameter INSTANCE.
+We saw if constexpr for the first time in the LED tutorial—used to select clock enable macros for different GPIO ports at compile time.
+In the UART driver, if constexpr appears three times, all following the same pattern: selecting different hardware operations based on the template parameter inst.

 enable_clock()